DesignLipsx/WinUI-3-Apps-List/README.md

 - `💰` Paid Apps!
 - `🎨` Theme!
-- `📆 Planned` Apps that in development
+- `📆 Planned` Apps that are in development
 - `❎ Discontinued` App is discontinued/paused indefinitely

 #### <img src="https://github.com/DesignLipsx/WinUI-3-Apps-List/assets/108184606/deb658e0-14f1-4bbb-8f43-0b147e9806e9" width="25" height="25" /> Contributing to the WinUI 3 Apps List

-Thank you for your interest in contributing to the WinUI 3 Apps List!
+Thank you for being so interested in contributing to the WinUI 3 Apps List!
 Here's how you can add your app:

 1. Fork this repository.
 2. Add your app to the appropriate section in the README.md file, following the existing format and alphabetical order.